syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Enumeration

 * To establish an enumeration, designate the classifier property of the node as [enumeration](../api/diagram/umlClassifierShapeModel#enumeration).
 Additionally, define the name and enumerate the members of the enumeration using the appropriate enumeration property of the node.
-This process encapsulates a set of distinct values within the enumeration, allowing for a clear representation of specific, named constants within a system.
+This process encapsulates a set of distinct values within the enumeration, allowing for a clear representation of specific, and named constants within a system.

-* You can set a name for the enumeration members collection using the name property of members collection.
+* You can set a name for the enumeration members collection using the name property of the members collection.

 * The following code example illustrates how to create an enumeration.